 Antifreeze

-As much as possible, drilling will utilize hot water and non-toxic beet juice-based antifreeze or other non-toxic alternatives, but if required CaCl2 will be used as an antifreeze.
-To ensure drill fluids containing CaCl2 cannot directly flow into a water body, all drill waste will be captured in properly constructed excavated sump or an appropriate natural depression located at a distance of at least 31 m from the ordinary high water mark of any adjacent water body.
+As much as possible, drilling will utilize hot water and non-toxic antifreeze, but if required CaCl2 will be used as an antifreeze.
+To ensure drill fluids cannot directly flow into a water body, all drill waste will be captured in properly constructed excavated sump or an appropriate natural depression located at a distance of at least 31 m from the ordinary high water mark of any adjacent water body.
 All hazardous materials, including CaCl2 will be stored in secondary containment.
 Storage, use and transport will follow the recommendations of the SDS/MSDS.

 Lead Acid Batteries